-Similar to the case of public-key encryption (Section~\ref{sec:security-QHE}), it is straightforward to give the seemingly stronger variant of q-IND-CPA, \emph{q-IND-CPA-mult}, which is defined identically to the public key case (Definition \ref{def:q-IND-CPA-mult}) but with an adversary having access to an encryption oracle.
-However, just as in the public key case, it turns out that these definitions are equivalent.
+Similar to the case of public-key encryption (Sec.~\ref{sec:security-QHE}), it is straightforward to give the seemingly stronger variant of q-IND-CPA, \emph{q-IND-CPA-mult}, which is defined identically to the public-key case (Def.~\ref{def:q-IND-CPA-mult}) but with an adversary having access to an encryption oracle.
+However, just as in the public-key case, it turns out that these definitions are equivalent.

-\begin{theorem}[Equivalence of q-IND-CPA and q-IND-CPA-mult in symmetric key schemes] Let $\QHE$ be a symmetric key quantum homomorphic scheme.
-Then $\QHE$ is q-IND-CPA if and only if $\QHE$ is q-IND-CPA-mult. \end{theorem} The proof of Theorem \ref{thm:equiv-IND-CPA-sym} is virtually identical to that of Theorem \ref{thm:equiv-IND-CPA}, given in Appendix \ref{sec:appendix-equivalent-q-IND-CPA}.
+\begin{theorem}[Equivalence of q-IND-CPA and q-IND-CPA-mult in symmetric-key schemes] Let $\QHE$ be a symmetric-key quantum homomorphic scheme.
+Then $\QHE$ is q-IND-CPA if and only if $\QHE$ is q-IND-CPA-mult. \end{theorem} The proof of Thm.~\ref{thm:equiv-IND-CPA-sym} is virtually identical to that of Thm.~\ref{thm:equiv-IND-CPA}, given in App.~\ref{sec:appendix-equivalent-q-IND-CPA}. }